-During my time in intensive care, discharge was not a big part of report or my hour-to-hour tasks.
+During my time in intensive care, the discharge was not a big part of the report or my hour-to-hour tasks.
 While we took note of potential discharge needs, it was not a focal point because their needs were still pretty up in the air due to current circumstances.
 Med surg nursing is different – we are pretty focused on discharge about when and how we are going to do so safely.

 Oh, and don’t forget…

-Med surg nurses are also working even closer with physical, occupational, and speech therapy because their assessments recommendations are required for insurance purposes to get things covered (like nursing home stays, rehab, home health, medical requirement) by insurance.
+Med surg nurses are also working even closer with physical, occupational, and speech therapy because their assessment recommendations are required for insurance purposes to get things covered (like nursing home stays, rehab, home health, medical requirement) by insurance.

 Rounding – the entire team

-The typical routine during day shift is that the attending and consulting physicians and their support staff round on their patients.
+The typical routine during the day shift is that the attending and consulting physicians and their support staff round on their patients.

 What are rounds?
 When a physician and/or advanced practice provider sees, assess, write orders, and document a progress note on their patients

-This means that most patients are being seen by their provider during day shift.
+This means that most patients are being seen by their provider during the day shift.
 This is typically when most orders changes occur.
 Patients may be discharged, medication changes, activity order changes, procedures, new dressing changes, removing tubes or lines, and so forth.

 This is an important time because you know the providers will be rounding, so you can address non-urgent needs at this time, provided they touch base with.
 Because you have 4+ patients, it’s not a guarantee that you’ll be in the patient’s room when the providers round.
 You know you’re working with an awesome and efficient provider when they take the time to call/find you during rounds to update you and see if you have any needs.